Ways to make a career change work for you

 The worst is over – you’re back at home, wondering where to go from here.
 Here are some things to keep in mind as you move on.

-Apply for Employment Insurance (EI) ASAP: You have four weeks after your last day of work to apply for EI Opens a new website in a new window.
+Apply for Employment Insurance (EI) ASAP: You have four weeks after your last day of work to apply for EI.
 Don’t forget – it can help you pay the bills while you look for another job.

 “Me” time: Layoffs are traumatic, and while you may want to start your job search right away, that’s probably not a good idea.
 Take some time – a week or two – and focus on your mental health.
 It’ll help you regain your optimism, and help you bounce back.